Alex Dimitriades: Television

 After making his acting debut in the film The Heartbreak Kid, he starred in a television spin-off Heartbreak High, in which he played Nick Poulos.
 He went on to play underworld figure, Warren Lanfranchi, in the 1995 drama television series Blue Murder.
 The following year, Dimitriades played estate agent Steve George in the television soap opera Neighbours.
 In 1997, he took a role in the police drama Wildside.

 In 2002, he appeared in Young Lions.
 In years to follow, he had a small guest role in the Australian science fiction series Farscape.
 In 2008, Dimitriades starred in the drama series Underbelly.

 In 2011, he featured in The Slap, the TV adaptation of the novel of the same name by Christos Tsiolkas.
-He was awarded the AACTA Award for Best Lead Actor in a Television Drama for his role as the protagonist Harry.
+He was awarded the AACTA Award for Best Lead Actor in a Television Drama for his role as the protagonist, Harry.
 In 2015, he starred in The Principal, a SBS four-part crime drama screened over two weeks in October, for which he won a Logie Award.
 The series received positive reviews and various accolades, including several nominations from the Australian Film Institute in 2016.
 He appeared in the shows Secret City and Seven Types of Ambiguity.

 In late 2018, Dimitriades had a recurring role in the BBC One drama The Cry as Detective Peter Alexiades and in the Netflix series Tidelands, again playing a police officer.

+In 2021, Dimitriades appeared in the second season of ABC drama Total Control (TV series) in the role of Nice Pearce.
+Dimitriades also appeared in Channel 9 drama Amazing Grace (Australian TV series) as Kirk.

-In 2022, Dimitriades played the Greek gangster, Kosta, in the TV series The Tourist alongside Jamie Dornan and Danielle Macdonald.
+In 2022, Dimitriades played the Greek gangster, Kosta, in the TV series The Tourist with Jamie Dornan and Danielle Macdonald.